Gabriel2409/obsidian_notes/Snowflake - Architecture.md

 - Data loaded into Snowflake is organized by databases, schemas and accessible primarily as tables
 - Snowflakes support structured and semi structured file formats (CSV, JSON, Avro, ORC, Parquet, XML)
 - When datafiles are loaded or rows inserted into a table, Snowflake reorganizes the data into its proprietary compressed, columnar table file format (optimized for OLAP workloads)
-- The data is partitioned ito micro-partitions
+- The data is partitioned into micro-partitions
 - Storage is billed by how much is stored based on a flat rate per TB
 - Data is not directly accessible in the underlying blob storage, only via SQL commands